Security Threats and Sources

-A threat is a potential source of harm that could exploit weaknesses or otherwise affect a system, user, or organization.
+A potential source of harm that could exploit weaknesses or otherwise affect a system or organization.

 A threat is anything that could cause harm to a system, organization, or set of data.
 In plain language, it is the possibility that a person, event, process failure, or technical condition could lead to a security problem.